 As an AHSN we’re committed to spreading innovation across healthcare.
-The overarching objective of the national Adoption and Spread Safety Improvement Programme (A&S-SIP) is to identify and support the spread and adoption of effective and safe evidence-based interventions and practice.
+The overarching objective of the national Adoption and Spread Safety Improvement Programme (A&S-SIP), which closed in March 2022, was to identify and support the spread and adoption of effective and safe evidence-based interventions and practice.
+A new safety improvement programme will focus on system safety.

-Each of the four objectives of this programme intend to make medical procedures, and discharges from acute settings, as safe as possible whilst driving forward innovation within healthcare.
+Each of the four objectives of this programme intended to make medical procedures, and discharges from acute settings, as safe as possible whilst driving forward innovation within healthcare.

-The national A&S-SIP is led by NHS England and Improvement.
-The programme is delivered locally by the West of England Patient Safety Collaborative.
-Read more about our Patient Safety Collaborative here.
+The national A&S-SIP was led by NHS England and Improvement.
+The programme was delivered locally by the West of England Patient Safety Collaborative.

-Our local delivery will focus on meeting the objectives of the national A&S-SIP:
+Our local delivery (to March 2022) was focussed on meeting the objectives of the national A&S-SIP:

 - Support an increase in the proportion of patients in acute hospitals receiving every element (for which they are eligible) of the British Thoracic Society COPD discharge care bundle;